 Dr. Colleen Mir joined the Monarch team because she loves being able to help guide patients through a safe transition from hospital to home.
 Dr. Mir is originally from Cobourg, ON, and she earned her medical degree from McMaster University before moving to Ottawa where she began practicing.
 Dr. Mir’s work has always had a focus on maternal and newborn health, and she is currently working towards developing her own obstetrics practice.

 Tara Parsons is Monarch’s Director of Nursing and Patient Experience.
-She is a Registered Nurse and an International Board Certified Lactation Consultant at Monarch.
-She received her BScN from the University of Ottawa.
-She has 5 years of experience in Labour and Delivery, Maternal-Newborn Care, and gynaecology as well as 6 years as a Public Health Nurse in the Healthy Babies Healthy Children’s Program with Ottawa Public Health.
+She is a Registered Nurse and an International Board Certified Lactation Consultant.
+She received her BScN from the University of Ottawa in 2001 and her Lactation Certification in 2014.
+Her nursing experience includes 5 years of experience in Labour and Delivery, Maternal-Newborn Care, and gynaecology, as well as 6 years as a Public Health Nurse in the Healthy Babies Healthy Children’s Program with Ottawa Public Health.
 Tara has a passion for health and fitness and is a mom of two.
 She is excited to be leading the Parenting and Breastfeeding Classes offered at Monarch.

 Janice Sullivan is an RN and Lactation Consultant at Monarch.
 She obtained her BScN from the University of Toronto and has been an International Board Certified Lactation Consultant (IBLC) for 20 years.
 Janice was born and raised in Ottawa, and brings a breadth of experience in Maternal-Child care through her work in public health, childbirth education, and community health promotion.
 Currently, Janice is the lead for the Baby Friendly Initiative at the Carlington Community Health Centre.
 Janice plays hockey and is a competitive Dragon Boater.
 She is a mom of three, and is proud to have a resulting nine years of total combined experience breast-feeding her children.